adilahmed31/cs537-Discussion-su22/week-4/README.md

 <!-- `Note`: Your P3 will mainly revolve around scheduler code.  -->
 ## Scheduler Logic in xv6

-The most interesting piece is what inside the while-loop:
+The most interesting piece is what's inside the infinite loop:

 ```C
     for(p = ptable.proc; p < &ptable.proc[NPROC]; p++){